CA4022/Lab2-Hive/README.md

 # Lab2 - HIVE

-There are 7 steps to complete in order run Hive:
+There are 6 key steps to complete in order run Hive:

 * HDFS (Hadoop) setup should be present
 * Setup environment variables in the appropriate file depending on your system